cantonesedict/cantonesedict.github.io/README.md

 # cantonesedict.github.io

-Work in progress for a modern edition of 《英華分韻撮要》
-[A Tonic Dictionary of the Chinese Language in the Canton Dialect (1856)][tonic] by [Samuel Wells Williams].
+Work in progress for an annotated edition of 《英華分韻撮要》 [A Tonic Dictionary of the Chinese Language in the Canton Dialect (1856)][tonic] by [Samuel Wells Williams].